Frequently Asked Questions about Special Arbitration

 All filing can be done online at www.arbfile.org.

-Each participating party pays a fee; members pay $42 per arbitrator, and non-members pay $84.
+The Recovering Party pays the fee; members pay $42, and non-members pay $84.

 Special Arbitration provides for the disposition of inter-company disputes arising from the parties' responsibilities as insurers of codefendants or when they occupy the position of overlapping liability coverage insurers.
 In both instances, the parties share the responsibility to defend the claim or suit and benefit from the use of Special Arbitration to resolve the claim.
 The shared obligation of the filing fee is also intended to foster cooperation between the parties in settling the claim or suit and resolving the inter-company dispute in arbitration.